jdolinsky/crowdfunding_pipeline/README.md

 ## Part I - Database Design

-After examining the data structure in the excel files, the database design was fairly straight forward.
+After examining the data structure in the excel files, the database design was fairly straightforward.
 To normalize the data, the database was split into four tables: campaigns, contacts, category, and subcategory.
 Below is the schema for the crowdfunding database with more details.

 Schema for Crowdfunding DB